cisco-sso/kdk/README.md

 ## Background

-The kdk repository may be used to create a docker container with all of the tools that one would typically use in order to develop and operate kubernetes clusters.
+Getting your workstation setup to work with Kubernetes clusters may require the install and configuration of quite a few tools.
+Do it inconsistently among your team, and your automation and workflows may not work properly for everyone.
+Even if it works on your machine because the latest code you've written requires the latest version of `kubectl` and a new installation of `jq`, your teammates Billy on Windows and Jane on Mac are busy filing bugs against your latest PR because they haven't received the memo about updating their toolchains.

-Getting setup to create and operate a Kubernetes cluster in AWS, Openstack, or even locally may be painful because a user may be running Windows10 or OSX, and one must configure 20+ tools for cluster automation to work effectively.
-We've created a Docker Image to enable every one of us to work in the same environment, with the same tools, at the same versions.
+We've created the open-source Kubernetes Development Kit (KDK) in order to solve this problem.
+The KDK is a docker container or a vagrant virtual machine, which may be deployed on Mac, Windows, and Linux.
+It is a Linux-based environment which has over 30+ tools pre-installed and pre-configured.
+If your team uses the KDK, then you are guaranteed to have a similar development and operations environment, with the same tools, at the same versions.

-Tools include: docker, kubectl, helm, multihelm, kops, terraform, ansible, minio-cli, aws-cli, direnv, golang, git, vi/vim, emacs, python 2/3, jq, zsh, helm-s3, kafkacat, dig, ssh-keygen, gitslave, dep, gomplate, minikube, awscli, docker-compose, neutronclient, openstackclient, supernova, virtualenv, yq, colordiff, nmap, screen, tmux, yadm, and many others.
+A sampling of tools include: docker, kubectl, helm, helmfile, kops, kubetail, docker-compose, terraform, ansible, minio-cli, aws-cli, gcloud, drone-cli, direnv, golang, git, hub, jsonnet, vi/vim, emacs, python 2/3, pipenv, pyenv, jq, zsh, helm-s3, kafkacat, dig, ssh-keygen, dep, gomplate, minikube, neutronclient, openstackclient, supernova, virtualenv, yq, colordiff, nmap, screen, tmux, sshuttle, yadm, and many others.

-* Some example use cases include:
+The KDK may make your life easier if you often:

-  * Operating Kubernetes clusters.
+* Operate Kubernetes clusters.
-  * Deploying Kubernetes clusters to AWS using `kops`.
+* Deploy Kubernetes clusters to various clouds including AWS and GKE.
-  * Developing and applying Helm Charts and mh Apps.
+* Develop and deploy Helm Charts.
-  * Developing docker containers.
+* Develop docker containers.

 ## Basic Usage